games647/SecureMyAccount/README.md

 ## Commands

-* /secureme - Requests a new secret key
+* /register - Requests a new secret key
-* /session <code> - Starts a new session to prove your identity
+* /login <code> - Starts a new session to prove your identity

 ## Permissions

-* securemyaccount.command.request - Permission to invoke the request command
+* securemyaccount.command.enable - Permission to invoke the request command
 * securemyaccount.command.start - Permission to start a new session
+* securemyaccount.command.protect - Protected player accounts

 ## Images